Kharmalina/Multiverse-Assessment-Portfolio/KPK-Car-Dealership/README.md

 ### JF 6.7
 - Communicates effectively in a variety of situations to both a technical and nontechnical audience
 - Greatest example is when the recorded presentation was shown to the entire cohort and my Verizon manager was in the audience listening to my part of the video.
-After the presentation, he had questiosn for me regarding the project I effectively communicated my contributions and factors of the project.
+After the presentation, he had questions for me regarding the project I effectively communicated my contributions and factors of the project.
 In terms of a technical audience, most, if not all of the cohort has a technical background.
-They asked questions and my team and I were able to answer them with relative ease becasue we all knew the project well and what we contributed to it.
+They asked questions and my team and I were able to answer them with relative ease because we all knew the project well and what we contributed to it.
 I would also add my effective communication was demonstrated to my team.
 Displaying excellent communication via email, Slack or in video made the process more efficient on what tasks needed to be done, when they need to be done, and by whom.

 ### Original README